 Other herbal ingredients come from the Pyrenees, Cameroon, and Indonesia.
 Which ones exactly or what the measurements are, is unknown to the public.

-The Story of the Czech Fernet
+The Origin of Fernet Stock - A Czech Fernet

 I want to explain how an Italian product ended up in the Czech Republic.
 It is hardly surprising that it all started with an Italian, the founder Lionello Stock.